 Getting your credit score is like peeking behind the scenes at what lenders know about you.
 Any potential problems can be spotted before you make a credit application and, with the right financial know-how, tackled early.
 This includes checking for signs of fraudulent activity, such as unauthorised loans and applications in your name, to make sure they aren’t hurting your score.
 Applying for a mortgage or loan without checking your credit score could result in a failed application, or even put a dent in your credit score.

 Your credit score directly influences your borrowing potential, which in turn affects big life moments, including applying for mortgages, credit cards and loans, as well as your ability to secure car finance.
 Your credit score can also be taken into account when setting up mobile phone contracts, property rental, monthly household bills and insurance, so it’s important your credit record accurately reflects your financial status and that you do all you can to achieve a good score.
-Check out our article on how you can raise your credit rating even further.

 You have a legal right to check your credit score, which contains your electoral register details, your credit account history, any missed payments or defaults, plus a record of how many times your credit report has been checked in the last year.
 If you’re a Barclaycard customer, you can check your Experian credit score and track it using free monitoring tools (conditions apply).